 How do you structure a problem-based learning scenario?
 Share with us below!

 How Duke TIP Does Mysteries: The Question Is All

 Duke TIP offers a decision-point template to help you think through a brief 1-2 day activity for your classroom–or perhaps combine two or more decision points into a larger storyline.
 These aren’t random activities, but ones clearly led by the Essential Question we’re familiar with thanks to Understanding by Design theory.
 This real-world dilemma may be one big question–How do we stop a disease from spreading?–that hinges on students answering smaller questions along the way–the decision-point questions.
 Where did this disease originate?
 How do we know when someone has the disease?
 What is the best way to communicate the information we know to the public?

 Each week students have a choice point to pursue using analysis, evaluation, or synthesis skills.
-Whether you’re working with students face to face, online, or in a hybrid situation, this template can help you with your design to that the decision feels urgent and the students are uncovering just-in-time information in order to make an informed decision.
+Whether you’re working with gifted students face to face, online, or in a blended learning situation, this template can help you with your design to that the decision remains urgent and the students are uncovering just-in-time information in order to make an informed decision.